himmAllRight/himmAllRight-source/content/post/website-switched-to-hugo.md

 ### Setting up an RSS Feed

 It turns out that [Hugo ships with its own RSS 2.0 template](https://gohugo.io/templates/rss/) by default.
-When I first saw this, I thought that I might still have to make a page or something for the feed, like I did for the about/homelab pages.
-This was not the case.
+When I first saw this, I thought that I may still have to dash off a layout or markdown page for the feed, but even that was unnecessary.
 Each "content" section (*ex: post or pages*) has an RSS automatically generated at `/section-name/index.rss`.
 I don't need a feed for my static pages, so I just found the [feed for my posts](http://ryan.himmelwright.net/post/index.xml).
-I wanted to make it easily accessible, so I added a menu link.
-I added the other static pages to the menu by adding `menu = "main"` to the page's font matter at the top of the markdown file.
+To make it easily accessible, I added a menu link.
 Without a defined markdown file for the rss feed page, I needed another way to add to the navigation menu.
-I was able to do this by adding the following code to the bottom of my `config.toml` file:
+I accomplished this by adding the following code to the bottom of my `config.toml` file:

 ```yaml
 [[menu.main]]